cleuton/FalandoSobre.Software/flatcode/english/README.md

 As it was decided to use the Flask framework to create a RESTful service, we have the framework code interspersed with the application code inside the file "servidor.py".
 Although it is reasonably separate, it is still a concern for the developer.

-The code involved with the framework is also making business decisions and invoking specific functions.The code involved with the framework is also making business decisions and invoking specific functions.
+The code involved with the framework is also making business decisions and invoking specific functions.

 ### orthogonal dimension